Explore different options to beautify your outdoor space with these fire features that are designed perfectly for the outdoors.

-Basic fire safety is essential to protect your home and family.
+Basic fire safety is to protect your home and family.
 This starts with common sense: remove all possibly combustible materials from near the feature.
 Make sure to stay alert the entire time a fire is burning.

 Fire safety extends beyond wood-burning features to those powered by propane, natural gas, or even electricity.

 Any feature that gets hot during use poses a potential hazard.
 Ensure that nothing is touching the device that might catch on fire.